seanreid1997/code-institute-p4/README.md

 ## Acknowledgements

  <ul>
- <li>I'd like to thank My mentor Mo Shami for his support.</li>
- <li>This is a resubmission due to missing the deadline date because of work, depression and personal issues and I'd like to thank the Code Institute staff for their continued support and understanding.</li>
+ <li>This is a resubmission due to missing the deadline date.
+Due to work, depression and personal issues this [[rpject is imcomplete.
+I'd like to thank the Code Institute staff for their continued support and understanding.</li>
  </ul>

  [Return To Top](#SocialNet)